oss-review-toolkit/ort/docs/config-file-ort-yml.md

 # The `.ort.yml` file

 The items below can be configured by adding an `.ort.yml` file to the root of the source code repository.
+All configurations in this file apply only to this Project's context.
+Usually the global context is preferred for an increased degree of automation and local configurations should only be done if there are good reasons.

 * [excludes](#excludes) - Mark [files, directories](#excluding-paths) or [package manager scopes](#excluding-scopes) as
   not included in released artifacts.